 1. Get your conference call set up in advance

-Okay, this might seem like obvious advice, but you’d be surprised how difficult it can be to set aside a couple of minutes before your conference call.
+Okay, this might seem like obvious advice, but you’d be surprised how hard it can be to set aside a few minutes before your conference call.

 Build a 10 (or even 20!) minute buffer into your schedule before the meeting.
-Log into your video conferencing tool and make sure it’s set up correctly.
+Log in to your video conferencing tool and ensure it’s set up correctly.
 Test your speaker, headphones, and audio output.

-If people start joining the call early, don’t be afraid to let them in so you can confirm their audio and internet connection!
-Multitask during this time, confirming your call set up and making small talk.
+If people start joining the call early, feel free to let them in so you can check their audio and internet connection!
+Use this time to confirm your setup and have some small talk.

-It may feel like this step isn’t a big deal, but it’s like insurance.
-Most days, it won’t make a huge difference, but one day, it could save you from a potentially embarrassing call failure.
+It might seem like this step isn’t essential, but it’s like insurance.
+Most days, it won’t make a big difference, but someday, it could save you from a potentially embarrassing call failure.

 2. Set up in the actual location you’ll be taking the call

-It’s all well and good if your video quality is great and you look fantastic right by your router, but you could have problems when you move to your office on the other end of the house.
+It’s fine if your video quality looks excellent and you appear perfect next to your router, but you might face issues when you move to your office at the other end of the house.

 Do all your testing in the actual location you’ll be taking the call.
 You want to look at:

 If you’re managing a virtual meeting from your company’s office, check the conference room.
-Make sure you understand how to use the technology and screen in the room, that the internet is fast enough, and the lighting is effective.
+Make sure you're familiar with the technology and screen in the room, that the internet connection is fast enough, and that the lighting is adequate.

 3. Choose the right video conferencing tool

-There are dozens of video tool options, but the big three are Google Meet, Teams, and Zoom.
-Each video tool has its own benefits and drawbacks, but they’re all strong options.
+There are many video tools available, but the top three are Google Meet, Teams, and Zoom.
+Each platform has its own pros and cons, but all are reliable options.

 You’ll want to evaluate each tool for:

-And don’t forget to consider any other tools that might be part of your video call setup like AI notetaking apps, call recording tools, chat integrations, and more.
-If you’re planning to use them, be sure to test them before hopping on the real call.
+And remember to consider any other tools involved in your video call setup, such as AI note-taking apps, call recording tools, chat integrations, and more.
+If you plan to use them, make sure to test them beforehand.

-4. Send out a clear agenda in before the meeting
+4. Send out a clear agenda before the meeting

-Whether you’re hosting a webinar, interview, routine meeting, or one-off project check-in, your video call can always benefit from a clear agenda.
+Whether you’re hosting a webinar, an interview, a routine meeting, or a one-time project check-in, your video call can always benefit from a clear agenda.

-An agenda will help you keep your meeting from being one of those “this meeting could be an email” types of meetings.
+An agenda helps prevent your meeting from becoming one of those “this meeting could be an email” types.

 5. Facilitate the meeting (or assign a facilitator)

-Your video conferencing setup is more than the technology you use and the room you’re in.
-It’s also how you handle the meeting itself.
+Your video conferencing setup is about more than just the technology you use and the room you’re in.
+It also includes how you manage the meeting itself.

-Just like in-person meetings, there’s a lot of value in assigning a single owner and facilitator for the meeting.
-This can be the same person responsible for setting up the meeting, or if you have an executive assistant managing the setup, you or someone on your team.
-Make sure a single person is responsible so there isn’t any confusion.
+Just as with in-person meetings, there’s significant value in assigning a single owner and facilitator for the meeting.
+This can be the same person responsible for setting up the meeting, or if you have an executive assistant managing the setup, it can be you or someone on your team.
+Ensure that a single person is responsible to avoid confusion.

 The facilitator is responsible for: